Getting Started on Android

 Demo app

-We've put together a minimal demo app with an example integration.
+We've put together a minimal demo app to show how to integrate Ferrostar into your Android app.

 Going deeper

-This covers the basic “batteries included” configuration which works for simple apps.
+This covers the basic “batteries included” configuration and pre-built UI.
 But there’s a lot of room for customization!
 Skip on over to the customization chapters that interest you.